darkanakin41/ddb-anchore/README.md

 ![UI ScreenShot](./doc/assets/ui.png)

-It is still under development, but the basic functionalities are in.
+It is still under development, but the basic functionalities are in :
+* Registry management (with authentification)
+* Subscription management (which docker image/repository is watched with witch policy)
+* Image analysis list
+* Image analysis detail

 ## TODO
 * Add an authentification system
-* Add registry management
 * Build an image with sources compiled

 # Useful commands